canonical/open-documentation-academy/multipass/Linux.md

 minikube                                      latest           minikube is local Kubernetes
 ```

-Launch an instance running Ubuntu 22.10 ("Kinetic Kudu") by typing the command `multipass launch kinetic`.
+Launch an instance running Ubuntu 22.10 ("Kinetic Kudu") by typing the `multipass launch kinetic` command.

 Now, you have an instance running and it has been named randomly by Multipass.
 In this case, it has been named "coherent-trumpetfish".